In collaboration with iTeachU, SCA is very excited to present our hybrid course - part online learning and part hands-on participation.

 - Abdomen and Peri-Arrest (20 hours)

-The 2018 hands-on workshop was a huge success!
-The 2018 Hands-On Perioperative Ultrasound Course workshop offered in-depth and focused learning in an intimate environment with a faculty-participant ratio of 1:4.
-Participants gained practical knowledge on how to perform safe ultrasound guided procedures.
-Stay tuned for information on the next Hands-On Workshop.
+The 2019 Hands-On Perioperative Ultrasound Course workshop offers in-depth and focused learning in an intimate environment with a faculty-participant ratio of about 1:4.
+Participants will gain practical knowledge on how to perform safe ultrasound guided procedures.

 Click here for more information about the upcoming 2019 meeting.